-Man Who Fell to His Death in El Capitan Rock Climbing Remembered at Palmdale High School Vigil
+Beloved Palmdale High School Teacher Who Fell to His Death While Rock Climbing in Yosemite Remembered at Vigil

 "They loved each other like brothers," she said.

+Tim Klein leaves behind two children.
+A GoFundMe page to help his family with funeral expenses was set up.

-"I would say this is the hardest thing anyone would ever have to endure except for that of losing a parent like my boys," Jennifer Klein said.
+"I would say this is the hardest thing anyone would ever have to endure except for that of losing a parent, like my boys," Jennifer Klein said.

-At the vigil on Monday, large groups of people could be seen paying their respects.
+At the vigil on Monday, a large group of people came to pay their respects.

-"He was very passionate about every single student," said former student Daian Lopez to KTLA.
+"He was very passionate about every single student," former student Daian Lopez said.